University of Auckland: Former campuses

-Overseas facilities
+Overseas campuses and facilities

 The University of Auckland Innovation Institute China (UOAIIC)

 UOAIIC was established by the University of Auckland and UniServices, the commercialisation arm and knowledge transfer company of the University of Auckland, in 2017 in the Chinese city of Hangzhou.
 The Institute occupies a 2800m² physical space in the Hangzhou Qiantang New Area.
 UOAIIC is led by Dr Yuan Li.
 It organises annual conferences and meetings for the university to seek commercial opportunities for its research in China.

 Aulin College

 Aulin College, based in Harbin, China, was set up by the University of Auckland and the Northeast Forestry University (NEFU) of China in 2019.
 The name 'Aulin' is a combination of the word "Au" (from the name "Auckland") and "Lin", which is the Chinese word for farming and agriculture.
 In September 2019, Aulin College had its first intake of undergraduate students.
 Aulin College offers Bachelor's and master's degrees in Biotechnology, Chemistry, Computer Science and Technology.
 Graduates will receive degrees from both the University of Auckland and NEFU.